Harmony Korine: Art

 Korine released a number of photographic collections, usually in conjunction with gallery exhibits.
 In 1998 he published The Bad Son in conjunction with Taka Ishii gallery in Tokyo, documenting his various photo shoots with Macaulay Culkin.
 In 2002, Pass the Bitch Chicken was released, a collaboration with artist Christopher Wool, which consists of Korine's photographs heavily edited by Korine and Wool.
 In 2009 he published Pigxote in conjunction with the Vanderbilt University Fine Arts Gallery and released by Nieves.
 The university describes the exhibition, which ran through February 26, 2009, as culling "together a number of photographs from Korine's private files in order to reveal a side of the artist's creative process that remains largely unexamined.
 Depicting an unnamed, mysterious young girl moving through a televised landscape of shifting contexts, Pigxote further illustrates Korine's interest in replacing plot lines and expected narrative tropes with intuitively arranged "experiential moments."
 They also provide a unique insight into the poetic mind of Nashville's most compelling prodigal son."
 In 2003 his works were presented at an exhibition at agnès b's Galerie du jour in Paris, with whom Korine has often been associated.
 In 2010, Korine collaborated with New York Visual Artist Bill Saylor on the book Ho Bags.
 The book consists of drawing and paintings in which Korine and Saylor drew over each other's works.
 In 2011 Korine collaborated with the New York brand Supreme, releasing a set of two skateboard decks featuring original artworks by Korine.
 Since 2014, Korine has taken part in twelve exhibitions at the Gagosian gallery in various locations, including New York, London, Beverly Hills and Geneva.
 Seven of these have been solo exhibitions.
 In 2019 the Gagosian featured a collection of works by Korine titled "Young Twitchy".
 These works consisted of photographs taken by the artist, mostly around his home in Florida, which were then recreated in oil paint and augmented with different characters.
+In 2023, The Golfer’s Journal featured a collection of works by Korine titled "Wormburner", consisting of portraits of U.S. Presidents playing golf.